brianzhou139/Language_Identifier/README.md

 # Language_Identifier : Getting Started

-A C library that can determine the language of text in utf-8 encoding
+A C library that can determine the language of text

 This application supports the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.